premasagar/mishmash/getscript/README.md

 # getScript

-getScript has been moved to its own Github repository.
+getScript has been merged into the [cmd.js](https://github.com/premasagar/cmd.js) project.

-It is now known as [cmd.js](https://github.com/premasagar/cmd.js)